15 Women With Beards Who Are Breaking Beauty Norms

 trans-woman beard

-Though he looks like a trans-woman but actually not.
+Though he looks like a trans woman, he is actually not.
 Conchita Wurst is a female character popularly known for the iconic beard as shown above.

 7. Annalisa Hackleman